Greglobrien/aws-elemental-pipeline/README.md

 ###Elemental MediaLive -> Elemental MediaPackage -> Elemental MediaTailor

+Before running this tool make sure to have the AWS cli tool installed with credentials saved

 To run this tool simply update the demo json and  run the program by adding it as an arguement `$ python main.py demo.json` the python will do the rest.

 Still a lot of work to do on this, including building out the pipeline with MediaStore in place of MediaPackage, so check back from time to time.